 Instead of rice, we ate the stir-fry with a mixture of steamed bulgur and quinoa:

-I really like this mixture (it's cheaper than straight quinoa, too), and we use it alot instead of rice on the Core Plan.
+I really like this mixture (it's cheaper than quinoa only, too), and we use it alot instead of rice on the Core Plan.
 I make it in my electric rice cooker.
 I just cook 1 part medium bulgur, 1 part quinoa, 4 parts water, and a little salt.
 I make quite a bit at a time and freeze portions of it to microwave for quick meals.

 Quinoa and bulgur in the rice cooker.

 One recent meal was a virtually-fat-free version of my Vegan "Chicken" Divan Casserole (I wrote about it and gave the original recipe in this blog post).
 I had a whole bunch of broccoli to use up and felt like something "homey" and comforting.
 I stir-fried the Soy Curls® with the garlic in a nonstick pan, and I omitted the fat from my Vegan Bechamel Sauce (just blended the flour in with the ingredients and cooked it in the microwave).
 I omitted the bread crumb topping and used a light sprinkling of my New, Improved Okara Parmesan Substitute.
-I didn't have any vegan cheese handy to grate, so I made my easy Melty Chedda Cheeze (2 x the recipe), also in the microwave, just before assembling the casserole, and drizzled half of it in the middle:
+I didn't have any vegan cheese handy to grate, so I made my easy Melty Chedda Cheeze (2 x the recipe, from my book "20 Minutes to Dinner"), also in the microwave, just before assembling the casserole, and drizzled half of it in the middle:

 and half of it on the top, covered with the Okara Parmesan sprinkle.
 It came out very well!
 The Bechamel puffed up nicely during the baking: